-Fallibilism has been an important part of naturalist and empiricist philosophy (especially after C.S.
-Peirce).
+Fallibilism has been an important part of naturalist and empiricist philosophy - especially since C.S.
+Peirce.
 One would think that a naturalist and fallibilist would be against the a priori in all its forms.
 That isn't so in Warenski’s case.
 She says that

 Thus not only is Warenski a fallibilist, she also applies her fallibilism to the a priori itself; rather than simply rejecting it.
 She says that